-Perhaps you too are afraid to leave your house, (you can’t go on vacations) and if you do your worried about being caught out in public and having an accident in your pants- and with that the embarrassment.
+Perhaps you too are afraid to leave your house, (you can’t go on vacations) and if you do, you are worried about being caught out in public and having an accident in your pants- and with that the embarrassment.

 So I want to talk about some additional problems that many doctors and GI specialists simply don’t bother looking into.

-What I find is that many patients who have frequent diarrhea will get a colonoscopy, in many case, the colonscopy doesn’t show your typical lesions as those seen in Crohns or Ulceratice Colitis and so you walk out of your doctor’s office being told to eat more fiber.
-Relax more and stick to a regiment of medications (that stop the diarrhea) but still haven’t isolated the underlying root cause.
+What I find is that many patients who have frequent diarrhea will get a colonoscopy, in many case, the colonscopy doesn’t show your typical lesions as those seen in Crohns or Ulceratice Colitis and so you walk out of your doctor’s office being told to eat more fiber, relax more and stick to a regiment of medications (that stop the diarrhea). that doesn’t address the root cause does it?

-One of the things I like to do with a patient is run a functional stool test.
+One of the things I like to do with a patient like this is run a Functional stool test.
 This stool test is unlike any conventional testing your doctor’s office offers

 Heres why, several tests we offer through our practice allow us to use PCR testing technology.
 Whats great about this is that is allows us to gain Insight into the gut flora by identifying more than 24 Commensal Bacteria targets.